 Students must avoid pushing, shoving, and loud talking after entering the building.
-Hoods, hats, and coats must be removed when entering the building.
+Hoods, hats, and coats must be removed when entering the building and cell phones should not be brought to school.
+If a child must have a phone for safety reasons they will be required to store it in their locker.
+Loitering around lockers can cause serious traffic problems in the halls.
+Please get items from your lockers as quickly as possible.
+Close and lock your locker.
+Do not give your locker combination to anyone.
 Take your turn at the drinking fountains by standing in line.
 Keep your hands to yourself during class change.
+Be extremely careful on the stairs during class change.
 Do not run in the hallways.
 Gum and candy items are not to be brought to school or consumed during the school day.
 Always walk to the right in the halls!